Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 **!-Count** | 43 | 54 | 54

 **Time**\
-Fun fact: this is very hard to do if you are trying to go for an overral S rank in one go.\
+Fun fact: this is very hard to do if you are trying to go for an overral S rank in one go.

-You can sort of make it in time with just Dance Mode, as long as you're fast enough to collect notes.
+Fastest method is to just open his head yourself and throw the pieces of brain at him.
+If that is not an option, you should be close enough with time by just doing dances.
+You'd need to collect notes real fast.\

-See **Cerebrum Cleanesed** for more information about the boss fight.
+You can collect even more notes during the blades part by standing in front of the blade behind the Doctor, then attacking the blade in front of him instead.
+Soul Robber will also hit the blade behind hit while hitting the blade in front.
+This method works best with Soul Robber Lvl 2, because of the third attack being fast.
+Lvl 3 may not work that well.

 **Combo**\
 This can only be done while performing a Dance Mode with perfect combo.

 **Damage**\
-Learn what each of the contraptions do and the best way to tackle them to defeat Dr Finklestein safely.
-Refer to <code>My Whip Will Slice You!</code> to learn more about it.
+Stand far enough from the machine guns to hit them while not being hit.

 **!-Count**\
-Same as Combo.
+Will be done by doing a perfect Dance Mode.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248684.png">